olly - Fotolia

 A machine learning engineer is a software engineer who has specialized in machine learning.
 This role helps to establish machine learning processes, deploy machine learning into production and optimize products for performance and scalability.
 The primary role of the machine learning engineer is to wrangle the various tools needed to train, generate, evaluate, iterate and manage machine learning models in the training phase as well as the inference phase.

 While data scientists are primarily focused on data and the environments for managing data into models for a wide range of purposes -- not necessarily just AI -- machine learning engineers are focused specifically and solely on the challenge of machine learning model generation.
 While data scientists can assume the role of machine learning engineer, it's much harder for a purpose-focused machine learning engineer to become a data scientist without more general data science knowledge.

-A machine learning engineer needs to possess knowledge of computer science, statistics, machine learning, applied math and other skills associated with engineering and AI.
+A machine learning engineer needs to possess knowledge of computer science, statistics, various programming languages, machine learning, deep learning, applied math and other skills associated with engineering and AI.
 In general, a machine learning engineer will need to have a general understanding of various other parts of AI.
 In addition, machine learning engineers need to have a firm grasp on the different tools available for the machine learning model lifecycle and keep up to date with the changes in the AI vendor landscape.

 Business intelligence developer

 A more obscure role that is increasingly gaining visibility is that of the business intelligence developer.
 Emerging from roots in business intelligence (BI) software, a BI developer is focused on the development of presentable data views that the business decision-makers can use to gain a better understanding of primary areas of concern.
 BI developers use primarily software tools focused on BI, portal, dashboard and data analytics software suites, and use those tools to generate summaries, dashboards, reports, graphs, maps, charts and other data visualizations.